-As a beatmaker, one of the hardest things to do is finding a market for your beats.
+As a beatmaker, one of the hardest things to do is finding platforms for your beats.
 Thankfully, it’s easier than it used to be.
-These days you can make money selling beats online with tons of different marketplaces.
-In this article, we are going to compare Airbits vs Beatstars to find out which beat store is best for you.
+These days you can make money selling beats online with tons of different platforms.

-Both of these online marketplaces give beat producers access to a massive audience of willing buyers.
-Throughout this article, we’re going to go over these two potential markets and help you decide which of these services will bring you the most value.
+Both Airbit and Beatstars are online beat selling platforms that give beat producers access to a MASSIVE audience of willing buyers in the music industry.
+Throughout this article, we’re going to go over both Airbit and Beatstars and help you decide which of these beat selling business platforms will bring you the most value.

 We’ll start off with a quick overview of each platform.
 From there, we’ll go into more detail on the specific features of each.
-Finally, we’ll get a deeper look into the stand-out features each platform brings to the table.
+Finally, we’ll get a deeper look into the stand-out features Airbit and Beatsatrs bring to the table.

-Airbit is one of the world’s most popular digital marketplaces when it comes to beat sales.
-Unlike a lot of other platforms, Airbit gives producers and beatmakers a lot of different ways to connect with potential buyers.
+Airbit is one of the world’s most popular digital platforms when it comes to beat sales.
+Unlike a lot of other platforms, Airbit gives producers and beatmakers a lot of different ways to connect with lots of users and potential buyers.

-It’s an older platform, but it still gets a lot of monthly visitors.
-Not only that, Airbit also makes it easy for you to customize your experience.
+It’s an older platform, but it still gets a lot of monthly users.
+Not only that, but Airbit also makes it easy for you to customize your experience.
 Likewise, it features an automated file delivery system to allow your customers an easy way to access your beats.

-- Keep 100% of the revenue from beat sales
+- Keep 100% of the revenue from beat selling.

 - Easy to incorporate Airbit into your social network